fellowwws/Scheduling-App/README.md

 ## Demo

-You can find the demo hosted [here](https://rota-app-65e11.web.app).There are two accounts you can sign-in with.
+You can find the demo hosted [here](https://rota-app-65e11.web.app).
+There are two accounts you can sign-in with.

 | Email             | Password |
 | ----------------- | -------- |